 Tables and figures should be typed on separate sheets, numbered consecutively with Arabic numerals, and have a short descriptive caption at the top.
 Capitalize the first letter of the first word in the table captions.
 Do not present the same materials in both tabular and graphic form.
-Tables may be placed in the typescript immediately following the page of text with which they should be printed, or they may be grouped separately.
+Tables must be placed in the typescript immediately following the page of text with which they should be printed.
 Each table should be mentioned in the text.

-Supply separately from illustration.
-Computer generated charts / graphs should be of high quality such that it can be reproduced clearly.
+Computer generated charts/graphs should be of high quality such that it can be reproduced clearly.
 Laser produced illustrations are generally good.
 Photocopies are generally not acceptable.
 Legend should be incorporate in each table and figure.

 Proofs and corrections

 Read proofs and edited manuscript carefully and answer all queries.
 After the proof have been accepted, authors shall be charged for any changes.